NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Take its Course (Affliction, Help).md

-Granted by [[Take its Course|Take its Course]], when used to help a target against an affliction.
+Granted by [[Spells/Take its Course|Take its Course]], when used to help a target against an affliction.

 The target gains a +2 status bonus to its saving throw against the affliction.